BetoLDL/Balancing-Robot-V1.0/README.md

 # Balancing-Robot-V1.0
-/// THIS IS STILL A WORK IN PROGRESS \\\
+///THIS IS STILL A WORK IN PROGRESS
-/// More tunning of the control variables is needed for the bluetooth control to be smooth \\\
+///More tunning of the control variables is needed for the bluetooth control to be smooth

 Code for self balancing robot made by Heriberto Leyva Diaz de Leon.
 This code incorporates:
 - The DMP( Direct Motion Processing)  of the MPU 9250